 The government indicates that achieving social objectives ‘will define who we fund, what we fund and where our priorities lie in future’ Tracey Crouch Minister of Sport 2015

-thereby attracting funding not simply for physical activity but the same principle applies to alternative funding that generates improved education, employment and income.
+Thereby attracting funding not simply for physical activity but the same principle applies to alternative funding that generates improved education, employment and income levels.

 If you want to grow your organisation in a planned way, rather than relying on chasing grants each year then give us a call!